Two Houses in Northern French Village with Garden & River

 Getting from Paris to Le Mans couldn’t be easier.
 There is a TGV, as well as a Eurolines coach service, operating directly between the two cities.

-What about Le Mans property prices and availability?
+Le Mans property prices

 The Le Mans property market has slowed down in recent years with less of an increase in prices.
 There is a good rental market in the valleys around the town where most visitors choose to stay.
 In Le Mans itself, renting can only be guaranteed for the annual race.